A Young Person’s ManuScript:

 June 1, 1980, during another recession, Ted Turner, stepped in front of the camera to introduce the Cable News Network (CNN).

 2001 changed the world forever with a dot com crash and the terrible events of 9/11.
-Yet a month later, Apple released the infamous iPod.
+Yet a month later, Apple released the iPod.

 You have been gifted time.
 Once you spend it, you’ll never get it back.
 Things will change in the blink of an eye.